-Ken Lam - BiographyKen is the winner of the 2011 Memphis International Conducting Competition, Resident Conductor of the Brevard Music Center in North Carolina, Education Conductor of the Baltimore Symphony Orchestra, Artistic Director of the Baltimore Symphony Youth Orchestras and Associate Professor and Director of Orchestra at Montclair State University in New Jersey.
+Ken Lam - BiographyKen is the Music Director of Charleston Symphony Orchestra, Resident Conductor of the Brevard Music Center in North Carolina, Associate Conductor for Education of the Baltimore Symphony Orchestra, Artistic Director of the Baltimore Symphony Youth Orchestras and Associate Professor and Director of Orchestra at Montclair State University in New Jersey.

 In opera, he directed numerous productions of the Janiec Opera Company at Brevard and was Assistant Conductor at Cincinnati Opera, Baltimore Lyric Opera and at the Castleton Festival.
 He led critically acclaimed performances of the opera Feng Yi Ting by the Chinese composer Guo Wenjing at the Spoleto Festival USA and Lincoln Center Festival this season and his recent run of Massenet’s Manon at Peabody Conservatory was hailed by the Baltimore Sun as a top ten classical event in the Washington D.C/Baltimore area in 2010.

 Ken has been Artistic Director of Hong Kong Voices since 2000 and held positions as Assistant Conductor of the Cincinnati Symphony Orchestra and Principal Conductor of the Hong Kong Chamber Orchestra.

 Ken studied conducting with Gustav Meier and Markand Thakar at Peabody Conservatory.
 David Zinman and Murry Sidlin at the American Academy of Conducting at Aspen and Leonard Slatkin at the National Conducting Institute studying with Leonard Slatkin.
 He read economics at St. John's College, Cambridge University and was a practicing solicitor for ten years before becoming a conductor.